 Some of my favorite Christmas tree ornaments are a set of paper balls I learned how to make a few years back.
-They're free and easy to make with simple supplies, and would be perfect for your own decor or even as a little gift.
-I got the itch to make some more today, so I thought I'd make up a little tutorial so you can make some, too.
+They’re free and easy to make with simple supplies, and would be perfect for your own decor or even as a little gift.
+I got the itch to make some more today, so I thought I’d make up a little tutorial for how to make paper ball ornaments so you can make your own, too.

 Start by cutting out 21 circles.
 I cut out 10 of each color, plus an extra to use as a template.

 To create your template and start folding your circles follow these steps:

 (1) Lay out your extra circle piece.
 (2) Fold it in half.
 (3) Fold it in half again to make an X in your circle.
 (4) Fold a small section into the middle.
 (5) Fold an equal-sized section into the middle, overlapping the first section.
 (6) Fold the third section over the others, creating a triangle (try to keep the sections as equal as possible).
 (7) Cut away the flaps leaving your equilateral triangle as the template.
 (8) Place the template on top of a new circle and fold flaps along the lines.
 (9) Remove the template and you have the basic piece that will make up your ornament.

 Now fold the rest until you have twenty folded triangle-circles (the template makes it go by pretty fast).

 Next, bust out your craft glue of choice.

 I went for the hot glue gun for the sake of time.
 I’ve used white glue on previous ones and had to paperclip the flaps together to ensure they stay together, and it took much longer to dry.

 Take 10 of your pieces and line them up in a row, alternating the direction they’re pointing.